jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 When __A__ calls __B__, it’s actually calling __C__.

-Command references can be a way to leave the command to call undetermined, variable, to be determined later.
+Command references can be a way to leave the command to call *undetermined*, *variable*, to be determined later.

 ## Code Blocks